Pavel Batel and Terezin Research

 Pavel Batel is focusing on research on the history of the Terezin ghetto for the past 20 years.
-In case he wasn't able to find missing details in books or archives, he searched for eyewitnesses and traveled to interview them.
-This way, Pavel Batel managed to collect puzzles of forgotten stories.
-He is also active as a lecturer and speaker at universities, museums, and communities.
+His work involves visiting archives, collecting testimonies, and interviewing Holocaust survivors.
+Pavel managed to collect puzzles of forgotten stories.
+Visiting Terezin with knowledgeable professionals will help you connect to the history of Jewish people and their faith in the Terezin Concentration Camp.
+Pavel is also active as a lecturer and speaker at universities and museums.
 All of our colleagues are trained in Pavel Batel and have deep knowledge of Jewish History.

-Pavel Batel introduces the Terezin story and Terezin heroes in a Chinese Media
+Pavel Batel introduces the Terezin story and forgotten heroes in Hong Kong Media

 Pavel Batel and Terezin story since 2005